russelporosky/MDW/README.markdown

 	var_dump($rowsDeleted);

 ## License
 MDW is licensed under the GPL3.
-Please see the "license.txt" file for details.
+Please see the "LICENSE.txt" file for details.

 ## Contact
 The GitHub issues page and wiki will be considered the "go to" source for